-The program features the latest techniques for off-pump bypass surgery, cardiac imaging, and outstanding nursing and physician care.
+Our program features the latest techniques for off-pump bypass surgery, cardiac imaging, and outstanding nursing and physician care.
 When a heart attack or myocardial infarction (MI) occurs, the heart cannot get the required oxygen for proper function.
 There is a saying in the medical field, “Time is muscle”.
 The quicker the heart attack causing blockage can be removed, the better the chance of survival.
 We are on call 24/7 and will respond within minutes to ensure that damage to your heart is minimized.

 Medical Center of Lewisville’s patient’s first customer service program will continue to include on-going community outreach programs and educational topics.
 Our physicians have been active in the community speaking on topics concerning heart healthy awareness, including techniques used in the Cardiac Cath Lab, Imaging, and Surgical Services departments.

 Our Cardiologists utilize the latest techniques and equipment to open blocked coronary arteries, ensuring that your heart continues to function properly.